wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 8 Nevertheless, they persevered ; although the strength of the waters, which were ungovernable, separated the army.

-9 However, Solomon,t a captain and a kinsman of Stephen, reached the shore with the men under his command, in all about two hundred.
+9 However, Solomon,* a captain and a kinsman of Stephen, reached the shore with the men under his command, in all about two hundred.

+* Col. Solomon Van Rensselaer.

 10 And he put the army in battle array, in a valley, and moved up towards the strong hold ; and Brock was the chief captain of the host of Britain.